Tejon5/MELIChallenge/README.md

 Here you can filter by status, order by price , etc.

 # Backend 🔹
-<h3>We use the following Mercado Libre endpoint https://api.mercadolibre.com/sites/MLA/search?q={query}.
-It receives a queryString with parameter q with a string indicating the keyword to search for.</h3>
+We use the following Mercado Libre endpoint https://api.mercadolibre.com/sites/MLA/search?q={query}.
+It receives a queryString with parameter q with a string indicating the keyword to search for.

 /api/search
 This route receives a queryString with a search term.
 For example: /api/search?query=sneakers, which returns an array of Mercado Libre items.